Sanglorian/orcus/Orcus Rulebook - current.md

 You can see here that the first four origins can be sorted two different ways: whether the power affects those near the user (Melee, Near) or far from them (Ranged, Far); or whether the power targets creatures directly (Melee, Ranged) or targets an area of effect (Near, Far).

 Ranged and Far powers provoke opportunity attacks.
-Melee, Close and Self powers do not.
+Melee, Near, and Self powers do not.

 ### Areas of effect